Dr Susan Engel

 - Sanitation and development

-- Engel, S. The World Bank and the Post-Washington Consensus in Indonesia and Vietnam: Inheritance of Loss, Routledge, 2010.
+- Engel, Susan.
+The World Bank and the Post-Washington Consensus in Indonesia and Vietnam: Inheritance of Loss, Routledge, 2010.

-- Engel, S. and N. Georgeou.
+- Georgeou.
+Nichole and Engel, Susan.
 “The Impact of Neoliberalism and ‘New Managerialism’ on Development Volunteering: An Australian Case Study”, Australian Journal of Political Science 46(2) 2011: 297-311

 - Engel, Susan.
 “From Theory to Practice in Development” in G. Argyrous and F. Stilwell (eds) Readings in Political Economy: Economics as a Social Science 3rd ed (Tilda University Press, 2011)